FilledStacks/startup_bounty/README.md

 - If you write the data to a file, the path has to come from the official documents directory for the platform it's running on

-- You can't use a backend solution as it would be too difficult to implement
+- You can't use a backend solutions

 ## Submission